byurk/process-imagery/README.md

 # Process photographs

-Generic repository to pre-proccess photographs used in various machine learning models.
+Generic repository to pre-process photographs used in  machine learning tasks.